SB-1455

 Plain Language

-Every AI chatbot must disclose to the user at the start of each conversation and every 30 minutes that it is an AI system, not a human.
-This disclosure is unconditional — it applies to all users regardless of whether a reasonable person would be misled.
-Additionally, the chatbot must be programmed to never claim to be human and must respond truthfully when asked by a user whether it is human.
-The 30-minute interval is a fixed requirement — not a minimum that operators can extend.
+Every AI chatbot made available to users must clearly and conspicuously disclose at the start of each conversation — and again every 30 minutes — that it is an AI system and not a human being.
+This is an unconditional requirement applying to all users, not just minors.
+Additionally, the chatbot must be programmed so it does not claim to be human or respond deceptively when a user asks whether it is human.
+The 30-minute interval applies to all users; compare to CA SB 243, which imposes periodic re-disclosure only for minors.

 Statutory Text